 Since 2007, SEED has provided 16 post-secondary scholarships to high-achieving students across Kenya.
 Many recipients were also beneficiaries of the SEED High School Scholarship program.
 With annual costs over $1000, most high school graduates are unable to afford post-secondary education.
 The scholarship operates as a 50% grant, 50% loan structure, where beneficiaries are required to pay back the loan portion of their scholarship within 3 years of receiving full-time employment.

 This program will be phased out by 2023 to focus our resources on SEED Junior Academy.

 Everline is a recent graduate in Accounting.
 She contributes to her community development by initiating fundraising campaigns for students, as is a wonderful host to SEED interns when they visit Kenya.

-Patrick Aouki is in his final year of Media Studies in Nairobi.
+Patrick completed his Media Studies in Nairobi.
 Patrick is also SEED Junior Academy's school administrator, and he is eagerly using his new skills to promote SJA's activities.

-Irene Awuor studies Human Resource Development in Kenya.
+Irene studied Human Resource Development in Kenya.
 She recently initiated a project in her community where she is educating girls on issues surrounding early pregnancy.